Coronavirus: Support from HMRC

 Business Rates Holiday

-A 12-month business rates holiday for all retail, hospitality and leisure businesses in England has been confirmed.
+A 100% business rates holiday for all retail, hospitality and leisure businesses in England has been confirmed until the end of June 2021.
+This will be followed by a 66% discount until 31st March 2022.

 - Eligible businesses include properties used for; shops, restaurants, cafes, drinking establishments, cinemas, live music venues, assembly and leisure, hotels, guest and boarding premises and self-catering accommodation.